bostoncleek/ergodic_exploration/README.md

 ## Parameters

 The following parameters are set to 0 for the cart because of the holonomic constraint: max_vel_y, min_vel_y, acc_lim_y, and vy_samples.
-You only need to proved the control weights for the x-velocity component and the rotational velocity.
+You only need to provide the control weights for the x-velocity and rotational velocity components.

 ### General
 - map_frame_id (string, default: "map"): map frame id